How Asking the Model to Reason Changed Everything

 The Turning Point

 During the first test, Claude stored extracted HTML directly in PostgreSQL.
-My intended design stored it in MinIO, an object store used elsewhere in the system.
+The intended design stored it in MinIO, an object store used elsewhere in the system.
 The discrepancy came from a conflict between the PRD and architecture documents.

 The Product Owner did notice the inconsistency but chose the simpler route: